-Many people know that professional home staging is a valuable real estate tool and often one of the first steps of preparing to list a home for sale.
+Many people know that professional home staging is a valuable real estate marketing tool and often one of the first steps of preparing to list a home for sale.
 What many people don’t know is that staging is one of many complimentary services offered by Corken + Company.

 Every Corken + Company listing receives a free consultation with Shay Michek of Perch Staging and Design to discuss what the home needs to look and feel its best.
 Home owners are then provided with a list of preferred vendors to help execute Micek’s recommendations, from cleaning and packing to basic improvements like painting and landscaping.
-Here, Micek explains how proper staging can help sellers get top dollar for their homes.
+Here, Micek explains how proper staging can help sellers get top real estate marketing and dollar for their homes.